coolbutuseless/xxhashlite/README.md

 If you wanted to hash arbitrary R objects, you could first turn it into a raw vector representation using `base::serialize()`.

-Currently xxHash code provided with this package is v0.7.3.
+Currently code provided with this package is **xxHash v0.8.0**.
 See `LICENSE-xxHash` for the copyright and licensing information for that code.